Made in the Shade: Lessons from a Conventional Solar Site in California’s Central Valley

 Getting into the Weeds

-Of all the species on site, 86% were non-native, like Milk Thistle.
+Of all the species on site, 86% were non-native, like milk thistle.

 Yudi Li visited the research site at least one a month for a year to collect vegetation and microclimate data.